Merriam-Webster defines ‘key bump’ after Cawthorn’s drug and orgy claims

 Cawthorn made the claims about his congressional colleagues last week on the podcast “Warrior Poet Society” after being asked whether life in Washington was at all like the Netflix series “House of Cards.”

-Attempting to illustrate what he described as the “sexual perversion that goes on in Washington,” Cawthorn said that he had been invited to an orgy by a colleague.
+Attempting to illustrate what he described as the “sexual perversion that goes on in Washington,” Cawthorn said he had been invited to an orgy by a colleague.

-He also mentioned drug use, saying he watched some of the very people trying to curb Americans’ addictions “do a key bump of cocaine right in front of you.”
+He also mentioned drug use, saying he watched some of the very people trying to curb Americans’ addictions “do a key bump of cocaine.”

 Politico reported that Cawthorn met with McCarthy and House Minority Whip Steve Scalise (R-La.) on Wednesday morning.